2012 Nobel Prize in Literature: Reactions

 Aged 57 at the time of the announcement, he was the 109th recipient of the award and the first ever resident of mainland China to receive it.
 In his Award Ceremony Speech, Per Wästberg explained: "Mo Yan is a poet who tears down stereotypical propaganda posters, elevating the individual from an anonymous human mass.
 Using ridicule and sarcasm Mo Yan attacks history and its falsifications as well as deprivation and political hypocrisy."

 Swedish Academy's permanent secretary Peter Englund said less formally, "He has such a damn unique way of writing.
 If you read half a page of Mo Yan you immediately recognize it as him".
 During a seminar on Mo Yan at Beijing Normal University in April 2011, executive director of CLT and WLT, revealed that he had proposed Mo Yan for the 2012 Nobel Prize in Literature.
 Davis address that, given Mo Yan's fame and production, his work should serve as the best ground in quality and depth of modern Chinese literature for Westerners.

-Following the awarding of the prize to Mo Yan in 2012, Göran Malmqvist, a member of the Swedish Academy, was criticized for a possible conflict of interest, as he had close personal and economic relations to Mo Yan.
-He had translated several of Mo Yan's works into Swedish and published some through his own publishing house.
-Mo Yan had also written a laudatory preface to one of Malmqvist's own books, and been a close friend of Malmqvist's wife for 15 years.
-The Nobel committee denied that this constituted a conflict of interest, and said that it would have been absurd for Malmqvist to recuse.